Characterisations of Sobolev spaces and constant functions over metric spaces: Preliminaries

 \begin{proof} As indicated, this was proved in \cite[Theorem 1.0.1]{KZ:08}, but under a definition of the Poincar\'e inequality as in Lemma \ref{lem:Poincares}\eqref{it:Lipf} (see \cite[Definition 2.2.1]{KZ:08}).
 By Lemma \ref{lem:Poincares}, this is equivalent to any of the other definitions listed in the lemma, and in particular to the version of Lemma \ref{lem:Poincares}\eqref{it:lipf} that was used in our Definition \ref{def:Poincare}. \end{proof}

 Various examples of spaces supporting a Poincar\'e inequality can be found in \cite{BBG}, \cite[Section 14.2]{HKST}, and \cite[page 274]{Keith:04}.

 \begin{remark} It is only through the application of Theorem \ref{thm:KZ} that the assumption of completeness enters into our considerations.
-An interested reader can verify that each occurrence of the assumption of ``a complete space with a $(1,p)$-Poincar\'e inequality'' could be replaced by assuming ``a $(1,p-\eps)$-Poincar\'e inequality for some $\eps>0$'' throughout the paper. \end{remark}
+An interested reader can verify that each occurrence of the assumption of ``a complete space with a $(1,p)$-Poincar\'e inequality'' could be replaced by assuming ``a $(1,p-\eps)$-Poincar\'e inequality for some $\eps>0$'' throughout the paper.
+Note that this only concerns Theorem \ref{thm:Rupert} on the characterisation of the Sobolev space, while Theorem \ref{thm:const-intro} on the characterisation of constants is already independent of completeness as stated. \end{remark}